-Students of Grade 10C organized a special assembly for World Forest Day.
+Grade 10C students of National Public School, Rajajinagar, organized a special assembly for World Forest Day.
 Beginning with a welcome speech followed by a poem celebrating Earth's greenery, the assembly included representations of forest-dwelling tribes, a presentation on forest facts, and concluded with the class singing Michael Jackson's "Heal the World," symbolizing their commitment to sustainability.

-Students of Grade 10D organized an Earth Day assembly on April 22, promoting global environmental preservation.
+Grade 10D students of National Public School, Rajajinagar, organized an Earth Day assembly on April 22, promoting global environmental preservation.
 The assembly began with a welcome address and the song "Teri Mitti," followed by a skit highlighting environmental challenges and a collective pledge.
 It concluded with a performance of the Earth Day anthem and a closing speech, urging shared responsibility for the planet.

-Students of Grade 10B hosted an assembly on the International Day of Biodiversity, starting with a dance performance on the importance of trees, followed by an art exhibition.
+Grade 10B students of National Public School, Rajajinagar, hosted an assembly on the International Day of Biodiversity, starting with a dance performance on the importance of trees, followed by an art exhibition.
 A skit highlighted the harmful effects of human activities, particularly deforestation.
 A student then gave a speech with practical suggestions for safeguarding biodiversity.
 The assembly concluded with a vote of thanks, emphasizing the day's theme.